 In Hindu temples, bells were placed above the entrance to temples or above the inner sanctum of worship.
 Small hand bells were also rung during times of worship and while offering fruits or food items to the Gods.

 In Buddhism, bells were rung while offerings were made to Lord Buddha.
-The ringing of bells was also associated with wisdom, peace, patience and cure of confusion.
+The ringing of bells was also associated with wisdom, peace, patience, and the cure of confusion.

-In the next few centuries, Christian Monks from Italy spread the knowledge about metal bells across Europe.
+In the next few centuries, Christian Monks from Italy spread knowledge about metal bells across Europe.

 How Were Bells Made?